nmnaughton/nmnaughton.github.io/research.md

 # Mechanical Problem

-The final piece of the puzzle is using the microstructural information from the inverse problem to gain new insight into how the muscle is able to function.
+The final piece of the puzzle is using the microstructural information from the inverse problem to gain new insight into how the muscle functions.
 In particular, we look at how changes in muscle microstructure lead to different effective mechanical properties of the muscle.
 These mechanical properties are integral to force transmission through the muscle.
-Using micro-mechanical models of the muscle, we connect how changes in the microstructure change these proeprties, which will help us non-invesivly measure muscle health and quality.
+Using micro-mechanical models of the muscle, we connect how changes in the microstructure change these properties, which will help us non-invasively measure muscle health and quality.

 [learn more](/pages/mechanical-problem/)